kaylarobertson3/Data-and-Bagels/README.md

   * term three def

 # So where do I find this "data" stuff?
-Here's a few solid places.
-Bookmark these for sources for stories, or for story ideas!
-Look for outliers.
+Here's a few solid resources.
+Bookmark these to use as sources for stories, or search these for story ideas (look for outliers).

 ### [Data.gov](https://www.data.gov/)
 All of the U.S. government’s open data.
 Nice, easy to use website.
 If you’re writing a story about climate change, you can easily search by that + Montana or U.S. to see what kind of data you need.
 From there, you download.